 Management identified several factors that indicated that for a number of the Group's CGUs previously recognised impairment losses may require reversal and for a number of CGUs impairment losses may need to be recognised.
-These include a significant decrease of aluminium and alumina prices during the year as a result of LME depreciation and overall market instability, fluctuations of coal sale prices and additional volumes of electricity transmission set in further periods as well as separation of new CHPs CGU (refer below).
-Despite LME recovery during last quarter of 2020, market forecasts demonstrate slightly depressed level of prices compared to the spot prices as at reporting date.
-In aluminium production, the Group benefited from decreases in cash costs due to depreciation of the Russian rouble against the USD as almost all aluminium plants of the Group are located in Russia.
-For alumina cash generating units, the major influences were a decrease in alumina prices and favourable dynamics in energy prices being a significant part of cash cost.
-For bauxite cash generating units, bauxite sales prices were generally stable.
-For Irkutsk GridCo cash generating unit the regulated tariffs were set for additional volumes of electricity transmission from 2021.
+These include significant increase of aluminium prices as a result of LME appreciation, significant increase of oil and gas prices and overall market instability, fluctuations of coal sale prices and additional volumes of electricity transmission set in further periods.
+For alumina cash generating units, the major influence was unfavourable fluctuations in prices of energy resources which are a significant part of cash cost.
+For bauxite cash generating units, sales prices and the cash cost of bauxite were relatively stable.

 For the purposes of impairment testing, value in use of each cash generating unit was determined by discounting expected future net cash flows of the cash generating unit.
-Values assigned to key assumptions and estimates used to measure the units' recoverable amount was based on external sources of information and historic data.
+Values assigned to key assumptions and estimates used to measure the units' recoverable amount was based on external sources of information and historical data.
 Management believes that the values assigned to the key assumptions and estimates represented the most realistic assessment of future trends.
 The risk factors related to future COVID-19 uncertainties have been incorporated into the discount rates applied.

-At 31 December 2020 and 31 December 2019 management identified several indicators that a number of the Group's CGUs may be impaired or that previously recognised impairment losses may need to be reversed.
+At 31 December 2021 and 31 December 2020 management identified several indicators that a number of the Group's CGUs may be impaired or that previously recognised impairment losses may need to be reversed.

-Based on results of impairment testing as at 31 December 2020, management has concluded that a reversal of previously recognised impairment loss relating to property, plant and equipment should be recognised in these consolidated financial statements in respect of Taishet aluminium smelter (aluminium smelter under construction) and Mykolaiv alumina refinery in the amount of USD 158 million.
+Based on results of impairment testing as at 31 December 2021, management concluded that a reversal of previously recognised impairment loss relating to property, plant and equipment should be recognised in these consolidated financial statements in respect of KAZ, VgAZ, Kubal and Taishet aluminium smelters (the latter aluminium smelter under construction) in the amount of USD 699 million.
+Additionally management concluded that at the same date an impairment loss relating to property, plant and equipment of Mykolaiv alumina refinery and Aughinish Alumina in the amount of USD 693 million should be recognised in these consolidated financial statements.

-Based on results of impairment testing as at 31 December 2019, management concluded that a reversal of previously recognised impairment losses relating to property, plant and equipment should be recognised in respect of Aughinish and Cobad cash generating units in the amount of USD 363 million.
-Additionally, management concluded that impairment losses in respect of KAZ, VgAZ, BAZ and UAZ, Kubal, Kremny and Windalco cash generating units, in the amount of USD 545 million should be recognised.
+Based on results of impairment testing as at 31 December 2020, management has concluded that a reversal of previously recognised impairment loss relating to property, plant and equipment should be recognised in those consolidated financial statements in respect of Taishet aluminium smelter (aluminium smelter under construction) and Mykolaiv alumina refinery in the amount of USD 158 million.